Karabiner 98k: Sights

 The impractical Langevisier or "rollercoaster" rear sight of the Mauser Gewehr 1898 was replaced with a conventional tangent leaf sight.
-The Karabiner 98k rear tangent sight was flatter compared to and does not obstruct the view to the sides during aiming as the Langevisier.
-Originally, the Karabiner 98k iron sight line had an open-pointed-post-type (barlycorn) front sight, and a tangent-type rear sight with a V-shaped rear notch.
+The Karabiner 98k rear tangent sight was comparatively flatter and did not obstruct the view to the sides during aiming as the Langevisier.
+Originally, the Karabiner 98k iron sight line had an open-pointed-post-type (barleycorn) front sight, and a tangent-type rear sight with a V-shaped rear notch.
 From 1939 onwards the post front sight was hooded to reduce glare under unfavourable light conditions and add protection for the post.
 These standard sight lines consisted of somewhat coarse aiming elements, making it suitable for rough field handling, aiming at distant area fire targets and low-light usage, but less suitable for precise aiming at distant or small point targets.
 It is graduated for 7.92×57mm Mauser s.S.
 Patrone cartridges loaded with 12.8 g (197 gr) s.S. (schweres Spitzgeschoß – "heavy pointed bullet") ball bullets from 100 to 2000 m in 100 m increments.
 The sight line of early productions rifles have the ranging scale copied at the bottom of the tangent aiming element for setting the range whilst lying down.
 The Karabiner 98k has a 500 mm sight radius.
 The sight lines were factory zeroed (Anschießen) as part of the acceptance process before issue.
 The non user adjustable windage was factory set by horizontally drifting the front sight in a dovetail.
 It was discouraged to (re)zero the iron sight line by non-armorers.

+During World War II, s.S.
+Patrone ball ammunition was gradually replaced by S.m.E. - Spitzgeschoß mit Eisenkern ("spitzer with iron core") mild steel cored projectile ammunition and later by S.m.E. lg - Spitzgeschoß mit Eisenkern lang ("spitzer with iron core long") ammunition to save on lead and other metals that became scarce in Germany during the war.
+Within the Karabiner 98k effective range the external ballistic behavior of these rounds were practically identical to s.S. ammunition, so the iron sight line range graduation could be retained.

 Stock

 Early Karabiner 98k rifles had solid one-piece stocks.
-From 1937 onwards the rifles had laminated stocks, the result of trials that had stretched through the 1930s.
+From 1937 onwards, the rifles had laminated stocks, the result of trials that had stretched through the 1930s.
 Plywood laminates are stronger and resisted warping better than the conventional one-piece patterns, did not require lengthy maturing, and were cheaper.
 The laminated stocks were, due to their dense composite structure, somewhat heavier compared to one-piece stocks.
 In addition to the use of walnut and beech laminate, elm was used in small quantities.
 The butts of the semi-pistol grip Karabiner 98k stocks were not uniform.
 Until early 1940 the stocks had a flat buttplate.
-After 1940 some stocks had a cupped buttplate to prevent the separation of the butt stock.
+After 1940, some stocks had a cupped buttplate to prevent the separation of the butt stock.
 All stocks had a steel buttplate.